-If you’re wondering where to buy vegetable seeds and other plant seeds, we have a couple extensive lists of best garden seeds companies to help.
+If you’re wondering where to buy vegetable seeds and other plant seeds, we have a couple extensive lists of best garden seeds companies to help you along.

-As you’ll see when you read on, during the 2020 Covid-19 pandemic all seed companies experienced shortages.
-So now, no matter the time of year, it’s a good idea to order seeds for an ample supply of more than one season’s planting for survival preparedness, just in case.
+However, as you may have noticed, many companies and businesses are still not back to full inventory capacity.
+So now, no matter the time of year, it’s a good idea to order seeds early for an ample supply of more than one season’s planting for survival preparedness, just in case.

 Planning, Picking and Ordering Seeds for the Garden